jbcodeforce/aws-studies/docs/infra/index.md

 ### Launch types

 * **On demand**: short workload, predictable pricing, pay per second after first minute.
 No long term commitment.
 * **Reserved** for one or 3 years term, used for long workloads like database.
 Get discounted rate from on-demand.
 Up to 72% discount.
+Upfront cost and pay monthly.
 We can buy and sell it in the marketplace.
 * **Convertible reserved** instance for changing resource capacity over time.
 * **Scheduled reserved** instance for job based workload.
 * **Dedicated hosts** to book entire physical server and control instance placement. # years. **BYOL**.
 (Used to port Microsoft license) Can be on-demand or reserved.
 Most expensive solution.
-Use for example in the case where we deploy a database technology on an EC2 instance and the vendor license bills we based on the physical cores.
+Use it when we deploy a database technology on an EC2 instance and the vendor license bills based on the physical cores.
 Baremetal is part of this option.
-* **Capacity reservations**: reserve capacity in a specific AZ for any duration
+* **Capacity reservations**: reserve capacity in a specific AZ for any duration.
 * **Spot instance** for very short - 90% discount on on-demand - used for work resilient to failure like batch job, data analysis, image processing, stateless, containerized...

     * Define a **max spot price** and get the instance while the current spot price < max price wanting to pay.
 The hourly spot price varies based on offer and capacity.
-    * if the current spot price > max, then instance will be stopped in a 2 minutes.
+    * If the current spot price > max, then instance will be stopped in a 2 minutes.
-    * with **spot block** we can define a time frame without interruptions from 1 to 6 hours.
+    * With **spot block** we can define a time frame without interruptions from 1 to 6 hours.
     * The expected state is defined in a 'spot request' which can be cancelled.
 One time or persistent request types are supported.
-Cancel a spot request does not terminate instance, but need to be the first thing to do and then terminate the instances.
+Cancel a spot request does not terminate instance, but need to be the first thing to do to avoid cost.
     * **Spot fleets** allow to automatically request spot instance and on-demand instance with the lowest price to meet the target capacity within the price constraints.

 Use **EC2 launch templates** to automate instance launches, to simplify permission policies, and to enforce best practices across the organization.
-(Look very similar to docker image)
+Look very similar to docker image.

 ### Metadata

 When in a EC2 instance shell, we can get access to EC2 metadata by going to the URL: **http://169.254.169.254/latest/meta-data/**.

-We can also quickly review scripts used to bootstrap the instances at runtime using **http://169.254.169.254/latest/user-data/**
+We can also review scripts used to bootstrap the instances at runtime using **http://169.254.169.254/latest/user-data/**

 ### AMI